Feasibility-aware Learning of Robust Temporal Logic Controllers using BarrierNet: INTRODUCTION

 \section{INTRODUCTION}

 Autonomous and robotic systems are often required to meet mission objectives that extend well beyond basic stability or invariance requirements.
 In practical scenarios such as surveillance, for instance, an unmanned aircraft may need to periodically collect information from a designated area, revisit a charging station for a minimum duration at regular intervals, and consistently steer clear of restricted airspace.
-To formally capture such time- and event-dependent requirements, temporal logics—most notably Linear Temporal Logic (LTL) \cite{baier2008principles} and Signal Temporal Logic (STL) \cite{maler2004monitoring}—have become standard specification languages due to their rich expressivity and clear semantics.
+To formally capture such time- and event-dependent requirements, temporal logics—most notably Linear Temporal Logic (LTL) \cite{baier2008principles} and Signal Temporal Logic (STL) \cite{maler2004monitoring}—have become standard specification languages due to their rich expressivity and easily interpretable semantics.

-In this work, we address the control of dynamical systems subject to requirements expressed in STL.
-STL provides a rich language for specifying time-dependent requirements over real-valued signals.
-It supports both Boolean semantics, which indicate whether a trajectory satisfies a formula, and quantitative (robustness) semantics \cite{donze2010robust}, which assign a real value reflecting the degree of satisfaction or violation.
-Prior research has shown that enforcing STL constraints can be formulated as an optimization problem in which the robustness metric appears either in the objective or as part of the constraints.
+In this work, we address the control of dynamical systems subject to requirements expressed in STL, which provides a rich language for specifying time-dependent requirements over real-valued signals.
+STL supports both Boolean semantics, which indicate whether a trajectory satisfies a formula, and quantitative (robustness) semantics \cite{donze2010robust}, which assign a real value reflecting the degree of satisfaction or violation.
+Prior research has shown that enforcing STL constraints can be formulated as an optimization problem in which the robustness metric appears either in the objective or in the constraints.
 These formulations have been tackled using Mixed Integer Linear Programming (MILP) \cite{raman2014model,sadraddini2015robust} as well as gradient-based optimization methods \cite{pant2017smooth,mehdipour2019arithmetic,gilpin2020smooth}.
 Although effective, these approaches require considerable computation, limiting their practicality for real-time or online control.